 Additionally, we review qualifications and conduct examinations of all General Building Contractor and Mechanical Contractor applicants as well as handling the registration of all Colorado licensed plumbing and electrical contractors working within our area of responsibility.

-The Pikes Peak Regional Building Department is governed by the Regional Building Commission.
-The Commission is composed of a three member governing body consisting of one County Commissioner designated by the El Paso County Board of County Commissioners, one City Councilmember designated by the City Council of Colorado Springs and one elected official, chosen by the other member jurisdictions served by the PPRBD.
+Pikes Peak Regional Building Department is governed by the Regional Building Commission.
+The Regional Building Commission is composed of a three member governing body consisting of one County Commissioner designated by the El Paso County Board of County Commissioners, one City Councilmember designated by the City Council of Colorado Springs, and one elected official, chosen by the other member jurisdictions served by PPRBD.
 Regional Building Commission members serve a term of two years.

-The Regional Building Commission provides general supervision in administration and policy direction to the Pikes Peak Regional Building Department.
-The Commission is also responsible for preparation of the budget, which is approved annually by the City Council of Colorado Springs and the El Paso County Board of County Commissioners.
-Additionally, the Commission establishes fees for the various permits and services administered by the Pikes Peak Regional Building Department.
-The Regional Building Commission meetings are open to the public and occur on the fourth Wednesday of each month.
+The Regional Building Commission provides general supervision in administration and policy direction to Pikes Peak Regional Building Department.
+The Regional Building Commission is also responsible for review and approval of the budget, which, further, is approved annually by the City Council of Colorado Springs and the El Paso County Board of County Commissioners.
+Additionally, the Regional Building Commission establishes the regional modifiers used in the application of the adopted ICC Building Valuation Datafor the various permits and services administered by Pikes Peak Regional Building Department.
+The Regional Building Commission meetings are open to the public and occur on the fourth Thursday of each month.

-The Regional Building Advisory Board serves in an advisory capacity to the Regional Building Commission on matters relating to departmental administration, financing and budget.
+The Regional Building Advisory Board serves in an advisory capacity to the Regional Building Commission on matters relating to departmental administration, policy direction, and budget.
 The ten member Advisory Board consists of the five members of the Board of Review and five additional appointees.

 The Advisory Board meets monthly with the meetings at least one week prior to the meeting of the Regional Building Commission.

-The five member Regional Board of Review proposes rules, regulations and standards necessary to accomplish the objectives of the various building codes.
-Their proposals are subject to final approval by the appropriate legislative bodies.
-In addition, the Board of Review is the authorized contractor licensing body.
+The five member Board of Review proposes rules, regulations, and standards necessary to accomplish the objectives of the various building codes.
+The Board of Review undertakes a review of each proposed building code and conducts session(s) of review and public hearing(s) before making final recommendation for adoption of a new or amended Pikes Peak Regional Building Code to the participating jurisdictions.
+The proposals or recommendations are subject to final approval by the appropriate legislative bodies.
+In addition, the Board of Review is the authorized contractor licensing body and the final approval authority for all variances.

-Members of the Regional Board of Review are appointed to three-year terms with a maximum of two terms.
+Members of the Board of Review are appointed to three-year terms with a maximum of two terms.
+The Board of Review meets on the third Wednesday of each month.

-The Committee is comprised of an Architect, Banker, Building Contractor (A, B or C licensed), Building Contractor (A or B licensed), Building Contractor (D licensed or sub), Citizen-at-Large and Structural Engineer.
+The Committee is comprised of an Architect, Banker, Building Contractor (A, B, or C licensed), Building Contractor (A or B licensed), Building Contractor (D licensed or sub), Citizen-at-Large, and Structural Engineer.
 The City Council of Colorado Springs and the El Paso County Board of County Commissioners appoint the members to serve three-year terms.
+The Licensing Committee meets the second Thursday of each month.

 The Pikes Peak Regional Building Code outlines the criteria for inspection, determination and disposition of a dangerous building or structure.
 Within each jurisdiction the Health Officer and the Fire Chief of the Fire Authority along with the Pikes Peak Regional Building Departments Building Official and their authorized representatives are authorized to make any inspections and take any actions required to enforce the provisions of Section RBC112 - Dangerous Buildings.

 A building or structure that has any or all of the conditions or defects described in the Pikes Peak Regional Building Code shall be deemed to be a dangerous building, provided that the conditions or defects exist to the extent that the life, health, property or safety of the public or its occupants are endangered.
 Upon determining a dangerous building, the Pikes Peak Regional Building Department will issue a Notice and Order to the owner to remove or correct the dangerous condition and/or may order the demolition of the building through an order to the City Engineer.
-This service is provided only in the home rule communities and not in unincorporated El Paso County.
+This service is provided only in the home rule communities.

 If you have any questions about dangerous building code enforcement please give the Pikes Peak Regional Building Department a call at 719-327-2880 for more information.